nk027/deforestation_mt/README.md

-# The Impacts of Agriculture on Deforestation in Mato Grosso
+# Investigating Spatial Dependence in Deforestation

-## A Spatial Econometric Approach
+## Impacts of Agriculture in Mato Grosso